isx434324/kerberosproject/backendClassic/kftpserver/readme.md

     docker exec -it kftpserver /bin/bash

-Configure the use of a PAM module in FTP daemon.
+Configure the use of PAM module in FTP daemon.

  ```bash
 [root@kftp docker]# vim /etc/pam.d/vsftpd